codelibs/fess-docs/en/6.0/config/desktop-search.rst

     search.desktop=true

-Start the Fess, after you set up above.
+Start the |Fess| , after you set up above.
 How to use Basic remains especially.

 Usage precautions
 =================

--  Please Fess inaccessible from the outside, such as (for example, 8080 port does not release).
+-  Please |Fess| inaccessible from the outside, such as (for example, 8080 port does not release).

 -  because false Java.awt.headless image size conversion for mobile